Stasenash/GodotPlatformerTestTask/README.md

 # GodotPlatformerTestTask
-Test task for the Next Genium volunteering participation
+Test task for the Godot volunteering participation